Time-Dependent Low-Rank Input-Output Operator for Forced Linearized Dynamics with Unsteady Base Flows: Demonstration cases

-where $\delta = 0.01$, $y_s = 2.5$, $y_e = 1.5$, $U_{m} = 1$, and $D = 4$ are used in this study.
+where $\delta = 0.01$, $y_s = 0.45$, $y_e = 0.55$, and $u_{m} = 1$ are used in this study.
 The jet is centered in the middle.
-We consider a Reynolds number given by \( Re = U_{m}H/\nu = 10^{4} \).
+We consider a Reynolds number given by \( Re = u_{m}H/\nu = 10^{4} \).
 The forced linearized Navier-Stokes equations that govern the evolution of disturbances due to external forcing as well as the f-OTD equations for the incompressible Navier-Stokes equations are given in Appendix \ref{Appendix_f-OTD_NS}.
 Eqs. \ref{eq:LNS_u}-\ref{eq:LNS_div} constitute the FOM in this demonstration.

 The two-dimensional incompressible Navier-Stokes equations, FOM, and the evolution equations for f-OTD are solved using the Fourier spectral method, employing \(N_x = N_y = 2^7\) Fourier modes in each direction.
-For temporal advancement, we utilize a fourth-order Runge-Kutta scheme with a time step of \(\Delta t = 3.125 \times 10^{-3}\).
+For the time integration, we utilize a fourth-order Runge-Kutta scheme with a time step of \(\Delta t = 3.125 \times 10^{-3}\).
 To initialize the time-varying base flow, we integrate the incompressible Navier-Stokes equations for 25 time units.
 Subsequently, the solution from the final time step is taken as the initial condition for the base flow.
 Figure \ref{fig:Vorticity} depicts the base flow evolution at various time instances.